-Roger Scruton is a philosopher, editor, writer, and composer, known for his spirited defence of Western culture.
-He was named a Senior Fellow of The Trinity Forum in 2006.
+The late Roger Scruton was a philosopher, editor, writer, and composer, known for his spirited defence of Western culture.

-Professor Scruton did undergraduate and doctoral studies at Jesus College, Cambridge and has taught philosophy and aesthetics at Christ’s College, Cambridge, Birkbeck College (University of London), and Boston University, as well as holding visiting posts at the Universities of Princeton, Stanford, Louvain, Guelph (Ontario), Witwatersrand (South Africa), Waterloo (Ontario), Oslo, Bordeaux, and Cambridge.
-He is most recently visiting professor in philosophy at the University of Buckingham and research professor at the Institute for the Psychological Sciences in Arlington, Virginia.
+Professor Scruton did undergraduate and doctoral studies at Jesus College, Cambridge and taught philosophy and aesthetics at Christ’s College, Cambridge, Birkbeck College, University of London, and Boston University.
+He also held visiting posts at the Universities of Princeton, Stanford, Louvain, Guelph (Ontario), Witwatersrand (South Africa), Waterloo (Ontario), Oslo, and Bordeaux.
+He was also a visiting professor in philosophy at the University of Buckingham and research professor at the Institute for the Psychological Sciences in Arlington, Virginia.

 Scruton also founded the Conservative Philosophy Group, which helped to change the climate of opinion in Britain during the 1970s and 1980s.
-He is also the co-founder of the Town and Country Forum, devoted to encouraging cross-party discussions over the divide between urban and rural people.
-He has been an active and decorated supporter of democratic and anti-communist movements in Lebanon and Eastern Europe (particularly the Underground University in the Czech Republic and Slovakia).
+He was also the co-founder of the Town and Country Forum, devoted to encouraging cross-party discussions over the divide between urban and rural people.
+He was also an active and decorated supporter of democratic and anti-communist movements in Lebanon and Eastern Europe (particularly the Underground University in the Czech Republic and Slovakia).

-From 1982–2000 he was editor of the Salisbury Review.
-He has written columns for The Times, the Financial Times, and a wine column for the New Statesman.
+From 1982–2000, he was editor of the Salisbury Review.
+He wrote columns for The Times, the Financial Times, and a wine column for the New Statesman.
 He was founder and director of Claridge Press from 1982–2004, when it became part of the Continuum Publishing Group.
-He has also presented two full television documentaries.
+He also presented two full television documentaries.

 Selected Publications